openharmony/docs/en/application-dev/reference/apis/js-apis-distributed-data.md

 getResultSet(deviceId: string, query: Query, callback: AsyncCallback&lt;KvStoreResultSet&gt;): void

-Obtains the **KvStoreResultSet** object that matches the specified **Query** object for a device.
+Obtains a **KvStoreResultSet** object that matches the specified device ID and **Query** object.
 This API uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.DistributedDataManager.KVStore.DistributedKVStore